grapa-dev/grapa/README.md

 > op()("4 3",@x)
 ()[[op,()[[op,()[mul,{()[var,{a}],()[var,{b}]}]],{"a":4,"b":3}]],{}]
 </code></pre>

-Note: class functions for $RULE will be created that simplify the above.
-For now, need to use the raw $OP syntax.

 ### $ERR
 If an operation results in an error, the $ERR data type is returned.
 Check using the type function: if (@result.type()==$ERR) something;